wur-bioinformatics/introduction-to-bioinformatics/week5.md

 physically interact, for example when they are two alternative transcription factors for the same gene.
-Such functional interactions can be measured to some extent, but are mostly predicted by bioinformatics tools that combine various pieces of evidence: literature, sequence similarity, co-expression etc.  [STRING]{https://string-db.org/} and [GeneMania]{https://genemania.org/} are the most well-known examples.
+Such functional interactions can be measured to some extent, but are mostly predicted by bioinformatics tools that combine various pieces of evidence: literature, sequence similarity, gene co-expression etc.  [STRING]{https://string-db.org/} and [GeneMania]{https://genemania.org/} are the most well-known examples.